s-victor/TinyPedal/docs/customization.md

     show_start_countdown
 Show race start countdown timer during countdown game phase for standing-type start only(includes formation/standing).
 CHECK LEAGUE and RACE RULES first before enabling it!
 This option can potentially create unfair advantages against who doesn't use it!
 Disabled by Default, set `"THIS_MAY_CREATE_UNFAIR_ADVANTAGES"` to enable.

+    show_low_fuel
+Show low fuel indicator when fuel level is below certain amount value.

+    low_fuel_for_race_only
+Only show low fuel indicator during race session.

+    low_fuel_volume_threshold
+Set fuel volume threshold to only show low fuel indicator when total amount of remaining fuel is equal or less than this value.
+This value takes consideration from 'fuel_unit' setting of Fuel Widget.
+For example, if `fuel_unit` is set to gallon, then this value should also be set using gallon unit.
+The purpose of this setting is to limit low fuel warning when racing on lengthy tracks, where fuel tank may only hold for a lap or two.
+Default value is `20`.

+    low_fuel_lap_threshold
+Set amount lap threshold to only show low fuel indicator when total completable laps of remaining fuel is equal or less than this value.
+Default value is `2` laps before running out of fuel.

+    show_blue_flag
+Show blue flag indicator.

+    blue_flag_for_race_only
+Only show blue flag indicator during race session.

+    blue_flag_text
+Set custom blue flag text.

+    show_yellow_flag
+Show yellow flag indicator of each affected sector.

+    yellow_flag_for_race_only
+Only show yellow flag indicator during race session.

 ## Instrument